UnderwaterOwlbear/underwaterowlbear.github.io/Pages/rules.md

 Table: Reaction Roll Results

 ## Distance
-In the dungeon, lines of sight are so short, and lighting so dim, that encounters always happen in the same room or corridor as the players (meaning, within one move action of each other).
+In the dungeon, lines of sight are so short, and lighting so dim, that encounters usually happen at close distances:
+- If a side is surprised -- in the same room or corridor as the players (meaning, within one move action of each other).
+- If neither side is surprised -- 1d4 rooms away (noticed by smell or sound if no line of sight)

 In the wilderness, encountered monsters may be noticed at greater distances:
 - If a side is surprised -- 1d4 moves away